iiitl/Stoxs/README.md

 ## Description

 Stoxs is a web application designed to help users track their investment portfolios.
 It is built with a Spring Boot backend and a React frontend, providing a seamless and efficient user experience.
+This project uses a monorepo structure.

 ## Features